 Storing the kitchen shears properly is just as important as sharpening them, cleaning them, and oiling them.
-These shears should never be tossed into a drawer with other junk.
-Instead, they should be properly stored in some kind of protective case.
+Never toss these shears into a drawer with other junk.
+Instead, store them in some kind of protective case.
 This can be a box, a sheath, or a pouch.

 Another way that some people store them is by using a magnetic strip.
-Magnetic strips are great because you can just place them against it and it will hang there until it’s ready to be used.
 That keeps their blades safe and keeps them handy.
-No matter how it’s stored, it’s important that they are kept away from metal, glass, or ceramic kitchen wares.
+No matter how you store them, it’s important to keep them away from metal, glass, or ceramic kitchenware.

 Some Tips On How To Use Your Kitchen Shears

-Since we’re done with talking about how kitchen shears should be properly maintained, we thought that we’d take a few moments and talk about some of the things that you can use kitchen shears for.
+Since we’re done talking about how you should maintain kitchen shears, let’s talk about some of the things you can use them for.
 We understand that we might have scared some people away from kitchen shears and make them seem like they’re a lot of work, and that wasn’t our intention.
-We don’t think kitchen shears are difficult to maintain, but we do think that they are good for a variety of projects.
+We don’t think shears are difficult to maintain, but we do think that they are good for a variety of projects.
 Projects such as the ones that we’ve listed below.